 Business licenses are required for all businesses in Wyoming.
 The state of Wyoming requires two separate licenses, a business privilege tax certificate and an employer identification number (EIN), which is also a form of business license.

-Federal license requirements are available at the U.S. Small Business Administration website.
-The business licenses for the state are available on the Secretary of State website.
+Federal license requirements are available on the U.S. Small Business Administration website.
+The licenses for the state are available on the Secretary of State's website.

 Wyoming LLC Taxes

 The tax structure for a limited liability company in Wyoming is defaulted to be taxed as a sole proprietorship.